Introduction to Bioconductor and the SingleCellExperiment class

 Exercise 1

-Create a SingleCellExperiment object: Try and create a SingleCellExperiment object “from scratch”.
-Start from a matrix (either randomly generated or with some fake data in it) and add one or more columns as colData.
+Create a SingleCellExperiment object “from scratch”.
+That means: start from a matrix (either randomly generated or with some fake data in it) and add one or more columns as colData.

 The SingleCellExperiment constructor function can be used to create a new SingleCellExperiment object.